 The first column (Date) indicates the day/week/month when the user performed the "A event".
 The Size column indicates the number of users that performed the "A event" within the time period.

-For example, if you are bucketing based on your "item purchased" event and creating weekly buckets, a customer who purchased at least one item each week will be in every bucket, not just the bucket for their first purchase.
+For example, if you are bucketing based on your "Item Purchased" event and creating weekly buckets, a customer who purchased at least one item each week will be in every bucket, not just the bucket of their first purchase.

-Each subsequent column of the report represents one unit of the date period you have selected (either day, week, or month).
+Each numbered column of the report represents one time unit you've selected (either day, week, or month).
 For example, in the image below, each column represents a 24 hour period of time, because “day” is selected.

-The beginning and ending of each date bucket will be different for each user in the user bucket.
-The limits of the time bucket marked "1" will be between 1 and 2 time periods (in this example 24-48 hours) after the cohorting event was sent.
-If a customer sends an event at 3pm on Tuesday then bucket "1" for him begins 3pm Wednesday and ends at 2:59pm Thursday.
+The beginning and ending of each time unit bucket will be different for each user in the user cohort bucket.
+Users that are counted in the time bucket marked "1" have qualified as retained between 1 and 2 time periods (in this example 24-48 hours) after the "A event" was sent.
+If a customer sends an "A event" at 3pm on Tuesday then bucket 1 for them begins 3pm Wednesday and ends at 2:59pm Thursday.

 Each box within a row is assigned a shade of blue.
 The shading gets darker the higher the percentage retention.
-It's important to note that the scale is relative to each cohort, i.e. each row.
+It's important to note that the scale is relative to each cohort row.